13 min read

 Time series analysis has significance in econometrics and financial analytics but can be utilized in any field, where understanding trends is important to decision making and reacting to changes in behavioral patterns.
-For example, a MapR Data Platform customer, who is a major oil and gas provider, places sensors on wells, sending data to MapR Streams that is then used for trend monitoring well conditions, such as volume and temperature.
+For example, a MapR Data Platform customer, who is a major oil and gas provider, places sensors on wells, sending data to MapR Event Store that is then used for trend monitoring well conditions, such as volume and temperature.
 In finance, time series analytics is used for financial forecasting for stock prices, assets, and commodities.
 Econometricians have long leveraged “autoregressive integrated moving average” (ARIMA) models to perform univariate forecasts.

 ARIMA models have been used for decades and are well understood.
 However, with the rise of machine learning and, more recently, deep learning, other models are being explored and utilized, either to support ARIMA results or replace them.

 Deep learning (DL) is a branch of machine learning based on a set of algorithms that attempts to model high-level abstractions in data by using artificial neural network (ANN) architectures composed of multiple non-linear transformations.
 One of the more popular DL deep neural networks is the Recurrent Neural Network (RNN).
 RNNs are a class of neural networks that depend on the sequential nature of their input.
 Such inputs could be text, speech, time series, and anything else in which the occurrence of an element in the sequence is dependent on the elements that appeared before it.
 For example, the next word in a sentence, if someone writes “the grocery…” is most likely to be “store” instead of “school.”
 In this case, given this sequence, an RNN would likely predict store rather than school.